mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Financial Economics at the [UCL Centre for Finance](https://centreforfinance.org) based in the [Department of Economics](https://www.ucl.ac.uk/economics/) at [UCL](https://www.ucl.ac.uk).
+I am a second year PhD student in Financial Economics at the [UCL Centre for Finance](https://centreforfinance.org) based in the [Department of Economics](https://www.ucl.ac.uk/economics/) at [UCL](https://www.ucl.ac.uk).
+My research interests are lie at the intersection of macroeconomics and financial economics.

 Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/) conducting research and policy analysis in the fields of macroeconomics and financial intermediation.